Expert Advice

 SHARE

-Before starting any deck build, whether you plan to build it yourself or hire a professional contractor, you’ll need a building permit.
-This permit ensures your new deck is designed to code standards for structural integrity and safety.
-In order to secure a permit, you will need to submit deck plans.
-The good news is you don’t need a degree in architecture to draw deck plans for building permit.
-In fact, many homeowners choose to create their own plans.
-However, it is important to approach this task with care and attention to detail to ensure that your plans are compliant with local regulations.
-In this article, you will gain important information and tips for how to draw plans for a deck permit.
+The good news is you don’t need a degree in architecture to draw deck plans for a building permit.
+Many homeowners choose to create their own deck plans.
+However, it is important to approach this task carefully to ensure that your plans comply with local regulations.
+In this article, you will gain important information and tips on how to draw plans for a deck permit.

 Can You Draw Your Own Deck Plans for a Permit?